kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 ## Branding.

-Just insert the company name at the opening and closing spiel as needed.
+Insert the company name at the opening and closing spiel as needed.

 Call handling procedure is different from company to company.